Sylius/Sylius/UPGRADE-API-1.12.md

 1. The  `GET` `api/v2/shop/orders/{tokenValue}/payments/{payments}/methods` and `api/v2/shop/payments/{id}/methods` endpoints have been removed and changed into collection request with 2 parameters `api/v2/shop/payment-methods?paymentId={id}&orderToken={token}`.
    Now when we do not provide parameters in response it returns all available `paymentMethods` in channel.
    Wrong parameters otherwise cause empty array `[]` in response and correct parameters return `paymentMethods` available for your `payment`.

+1. The 2nd parameter `MetadataInterface` has been removed from `src/Sylius/Bundle/ApiBundle/CommandHandler/Account/ResetPasswordHandler` and a token TTL value must be used instead as the 3rd parameter.